Probing Lorentz-violating effects via precession and accretion disk images in a rotating bumblebee spacetime: Spin precession of test gyroscope

 We now discuss the precession properties of a gyroscope in the rotating bumblebee spacetime.
 Using $\Omega$ defined in Eq.~\eqref{omegak}, the magnitude of the spin precession frequency can be expressed as

 In Fig.~\ref{spin_gen}, we illustrate the behavior of the spin precession frequency as a function of the radial coordinate $r$.
 The top panels display the spin precession frequency for different values of $k$ (i.e., for different stationary observers) and the angle $\theta$.
 It can be seen from the figures that, except for the ZAMO with $k=1/2$, the spin precession frequency $\Omega_p$ of the test gyroscope carried by an observer diverges as the observer approaches the horizon from either direction.
 From Eq.~\eqref{omega_p}, this divergence arises because the term $g_{t\phi}^2-g_{tt}g_{\phi\phi}=\Delta\sin^2\theta$ in the denominator vanishes at the horizon.
 However, when $k=1/2$, the factor $g_{rr}C_2^2-2g_{r\theta}C_1C_2+g_{\theta\theta}C_1^2\sim (g_{t\phi}^2-g_{tt}g_{\phi\phi})^2$ appearing in the numerator cancels the divergent term in the denominator, thereby keeping the spin precession frequency finite.

-The bottom panels of Fig.~\ref{spin_gen} show the variation of the spin precession frequency with the radial coordinate $r$ for different values of the spin parameter $a$ and the Lorentz-violating parameter $l$.
-The results indicate that the dependence of $\Omega_p$ on $a$ is consistent with that in the Kerr black hole.
-Furthermore, Lorentz-violation tends to decrease $\Omega_p$.
+The bottom panels of Fig.~\ref{spin_gen} show the variation of the spin precession frequency with the radial coordinate $r$ for different values of the spin parameter $a_*$ and the Lorentz-violating parameter $l$.
+The lower left and middle panels show that Lorentz-violation reduces $\Omega_p$.
+Moreover, when the test gyroscope is located in the equatorial plane, $\Omega_p$ first increases and then decreases to zero as the radial coordinate $r$ decreases, finally rising again and diverging at the horizon.
+It is noteworthy that the position of $\Omega_p=0$ is independent of the Lorentz-violating parameter $l$, because at $\theta = \pi/2$ one has $g_{rr}C_2^2-2g_{r\theta}C_1C_2+g_{\theta\theta}C_1^2=r^2C_1^2$, and $C_1$ depends only on $a_*$ and $k$.
+The lower right panel further indicates that the dependence of $\Omega_p$ on the spin parameter $a_*$ remains consistent with that of the Kerr black hole \cite{Chakraborty:2016mhx}.